JorgePe/recordplayer/README.md

 This project started after finding a curious item at PV Productions site: a [Turntable Needle for LEGO](https://pv-productions.com/product/turntable-needle/).

-This is essentially a ceramic cartridge directly wired to a 3.5mm stereo female plug inside a 3D-printed mold.
+This is essentially a ceramic cartridge directly wired to a 3.5mm stereo female plug inside a 3D-printed case.
 Ceramic cartriges are much cheaper than better performance types of cartridges ("MM", "MC") but also have a much higher voltage output that allows them to be connected directly to an amplifier without a phono preamp.